Reinforcement Learning with Python: A Practical, Hands-On Guide

 Python Implementation of Reinforcement Learning Using Q-Learning

-In this hands-on tutorial, we'll walk you through building a simple GridWorld environment from scratch using Python.
+In this hands-on tutorial, we'll walk you through building a simple GridWorld environment from scratch as in reinforcement learning in Python.
 You'll train an agent to navigate a grid and reach a goal using Q-learning.
 Best of all, the entire project runs right in Google Colab, making it easy to follow, run, and visualize.
 By the end of this tutorial, you’ll have:

 Built a basic GridWorld environment